| 400 |

 - OpenAI SDK (

-pip install openaiornpm install openai)
+pip install openai or npm install openai)

 1. Generate an API Key